Best current cameras: which one should you choose?

 Canon EOS R10

 The Canon EOS R10 is one of the most balanced mirrorless cameras in this price range.
-Its 24MP APS-C sensor, fast autofocus and strong burst performance make it a very good choice for travel, family photography, wildlife and everyday use.
+Its 24MP APS-C sensor, fast autofocus, and strong burst performance make it a very good choice for travel, family photography, wildlife, and everyday use.
 It is more advanced than the EOS R50, with better ergonomics and more direct controls.
-The main limitation is the lack of in-body stabilization, but it remains one of the best all-round options under 1000€.
+Its main limitation is the lack of in-body stabilization, but it remains one of the best all-around options around this budget.

 Nikon Z50 II